tanmaypatil/resume-intelligence/README.md

 # resume-search-intelligence
-Resume search natural queries .
-I use openai RAG vector store to index and store resume.
+Resume search using natural queries .
+Demo application using openai RAG api and opensource VLM model to do resume analysis.

 ## Objective
 Objective of resume intelligence would be to support natural language query on a set of resumes .